FedericoDiGennaro/FedericoDiGennaro/README.md

 ## 👋 Hi, I’m @FedericoDiGennaro
-- 👀 I am interested in the application of mathematics in all sciences, particularly in the underlying mathematics of ML algorithms
+- 👀 I am interested in the application of Mathematics in all sciences.
 - 🌱 I am currently a master's student in Applied Mathematics (minor in Data Science) at EPFL
 - 📫 For any question, feel free to contact me at digennarof.00@gmail.com